processone/docker-ejabberd/ecs/README.md

 ### Volumes

-ejabberd produces two type of data: log files and database (Mnesia).
+ejabberd produces two types of data: log files and database (Mnesia).
 This is the kind of data you probably want to store on a persistent or local drive (at least the database).

 Here are the volume you may want to map: